Data Screening

 The “Negligent Hiring Doctrine” has been adopted by 28 states.
 In short, it holds the Employer responsible for the actions of their employees.
 This makes Pre-employment screening a valuable resource for your business.

 Workplace violence –including assaults and suicides– accounted for 15% of all work-related fatal occupational injuries in 2002.
 Violent acts are perennially among the top three causes of workplace fatalities for all workers, and a major cause of fatalities among taxicab drivers, police officers, and sales workers.
-In their article entitled “Work-related Homicides: The Facts,” Eric Sygnatur and Guy Toscano note that “Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled coworkers and spouses, but rather result from robberies.” ...there were still almost 24,000 incidents of this nature resulting in time away from work.
+In their article entitled “Work-related Homicides: The Facts,” Eric Sygnatur and Guy Toscano note that “Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled coworkers and spouses, but rather result from robberies.” …there were still almost 24,000 incidents of this nature resulting in time away from work.
+Here is a recent article from Monster.com

 What’s Negligent Hiring?